 - Fold the egg mixture into the flour till just incorporated (gentle folding).

-- Pour the mixture into a greased loaf 9×5 inch loaf pan and bake for 30 minutes.
-Insert a clean skewer all the way into the bread.
-If it comes out clean, it is ready, if not bake for a further 5 minutes.
+- Pour the mixture into a greased loaf pan and bake for 30 minutes.
+Then cover with some parchment paper to prevent the top browning too much, and bake for a further 30 minutes till a toothpick inserted into the middle of the loaf comes out clean.
+If not bake for a further 5 minutes.

 Can I make this banana bread Vegan?